berkmancenter/classifurlr/doc/classification_api.md

 Data about the request original request to which this data is a response.

-#### request attributes
+#### response[x].request attributes

 **url**

 For each request, you can include the url requested.
-This is useful to classifiers to determine/follow redirects and other anomolies.
+This is useful to classifiers to determine/follow redirects and other anomalies.

+If you are sending more than one response, it is strongly recommended that you include the url attribute in each request object (as well as matching responseHeaders in the related response object).
+This way, the classifiers can differentiate between, e.g., redirects, historic data, or unrelated requests.

+If the url attribute is **not** supplied in the request objects, the classifiers will be forced to operate on the first response/request pair only which may give you a less accurate classification.

 **timeout**